Woody Point, Newfoundland and Labrador

 Woody Point is a town located in the heart of Gros Morne National Park, on the western coast of Newfoundland.
 Situated on Bonne Bay, the Town of Woody Point encompasses three areas: Curzon Village, Woody Point and Winterhouse Brook.
 It has a total population of 244 residents.
-Woody Point is a Registered Heritage District and has a waterfront with many heritage buildings and four Registered Newfoundland and Labrador Heritage Structures.
+The downtown section of Woody Point is a Registered Heritage District, and the community has a waterfront with many heritage buildings and four Registered Heritage Structures recognized by Heritage Foundation of Newfoundland and Labrador.
 The community is served by Route 431.

 History

 French Shore

 Europeans were slow to settle the west coast of Newfoundland.
 The British were concentrated on the east coast, and the French were on the Grand Banks.
 The 1713 Treaty of Utrecht gave the French some area on the west coast which was extended in 1783 to the entire coast.

 British settlement was spreading, as well.
 In 1800 the first British settlement in the Bonne Bay area occurred in Woody Point with the establishment of the firm of Joseph Bird from Sturminster Newton.
 He had an agent and premises to serve the British fishing interests which were principally migratory at this point.
 When fishermen began to stay during the winter rather than return to England, the pattern for permanent settlement was laid.

 By 1904, the French had left the area to pursue fisheries farther up the coast.
 By this time, Woody Point was bustling.
 It was considered the capital of the area with banking and customs offices, merchants, and a harbour full of domestic and foreign vessels.